Updated 3 December 2021

 In light of this, you may decide to:

-i) Email the COVID-19 helpline at [email protected] with your individual circumstances and see if you can get written confirmation that the provision applies to those who have lost their job due to COVID-19; and
+i) Contact the Home Office here to get written clarification with your individual circumstances and see if you can get written confirmation that the provision applies to those who have lost their job due to COVID-19; and

 ii) Include a copy of the email response (assuming it states that it is fine if employment was lost due to COVID-19) as supporting evidence in your application.